 - Masters in Sports Management/Coaching Theory

-2011 Sportswomen of Colorado, Pioneer Award for her work with MHRC
+- 2011 Sportswomen of Colorado, Pioneer Award for her work founding MHRC

 - Has won 2 Junior National Titles as MHRC coach

 - Considers herself lucky to coach the amazing rowers of Mile High!

 - 1981 - started rowing at Rutgers University.
 Earned Varsity Letter as a Sophomore.
 Competed for 2 different Development Teams

 - 1985 to 1992 - US Air Force Officer, member USAFE Track Team

 - 1994-1997 Coached High School Track and Field

 - 2003 - member of US Indoor Rowing Team

 - 2004 - member of US Indoor Dev Team, set world record for Indoor 10k.